 Implementing Oracle WebLogic AdminServer as Windows Service

-Posted by Dirk Nachbar on Wednesday, May 11, 2011 with 9 comments
+Posted by Dirk Nachbar on Wednesday, May 11, 2011

 Today my fight with the Oracle Internet Directory 11.1.1.4.0 from yesterday continues (http://dirknachbar.blogspot.com/2011/05/fighting-with-tns-03505-failed-to.html), but this time the problem were related to the Oracle WebLogic Server.
 I wanted to implement the startup of the underlying Oracle WebLogic AdminServer and ManagedServer of the Oracle Internet Directory installation as a Windows Service.